Seasons of Change: Fraternity version

 Fraternity's rendition of "Seasons of Change" was recorded in November 1970.
 The rock group had formed earlier that year in Sydney with ex-members of Levi Smith's Clefs John Bisset on keyboards and vocals, Tony Buettel on drums, Bruce Howe on bass guitar and vocals, and Mick Jurd on lead guitar.
 Bon Scott (as Ronald Belford Scott) joined on lead vocals after his teenybopper group, the Valentines completed their farewell tour and disbanded in August.
 Soon after John Freeman (ex-Levi Smith's Clefs) replaced Buettel on drums.

-Bisset and Scott helped record Blackfeather's debut album and one of its tracks, "Seasons of Change", was given for their group's use by its writers, Neal and Robinson.
+Bisset and Scott helped record Blackfeather's debut album and one of its tracks, "Seasons of Change", was given for their group's use by its writers, Johns and Robinson.
 Fraternity began recording their debut album, Livestock (June 1971) at Sydney's United Sound Studios, which was produced by Doug Ashdown and Jimmy Stewart for Sweet Peach Records.
 James R Turner of We Are Cult observed, "Mixing blues rock, country rock and elements of what would become prog, [that album] is an absolute cracker of a record, [it shows] the developing years of the band as they found their feet as songwriters and performers in style and has a wonderful groove and sound to it."
 Fraternity recorded their rendition of "Seasons of Change" at the same venue.

 The band relocated to Adelaide by November 1970 and released "Seasons of Change" as a non-album single in March 1971 via Sweet Peach.
 John Piggott of The Senior described Scott's vocals, "it's soft and wistful, while on [B-side] 'Somerville', it's country-infused."
-The song became a number one-hit in Adelaide and reached number 51 on the Kent Music Report's Top 100 Singles chart.
+The song became a number-one hit in Adelaide and reached number 51 on the Kent Music Report's Top 100 Singles chart.
 However, as McFarlane noted, Fraternity's version "was overshadowed on the national charts by Blackfeather's more powerful rendition."